 At the start, the resting position for my heels was in a very turned out (everted) position and you can also see more of the foot bones protruding towards the inside of the ankle in the before picture.

-Now, my heels naturally stay in a neutral position without having to think about it.
+Now, my heels naturally stay in a neutral position.

 During the project, I tracked my progress a few ways including weekly pictures of my arches and footprints.